alubbock/microbench/README.md

 ## Requirements

 Microbench has no dependencies outside of the Python standard library, although [pandas](https://pandas.pydata.org/) is recommended to examine results.
+The [line_profiler](https://github.com/rkern/line_profiler) package needs to be installed for line-by-line code benchmarking (described in a later section).

 ## Installation